**Please note Versatile Tanks DO NOT repair water tanks**

 Aquaplate tanks have a good durability and are often guaranteed for around twenty years, and may even last beyond this.
 They’re lightweight, that makes them easy to transport and to get into place.
 The membrane on the inside of the tank is resistant to corrosion so providing this isn’t damaged in any way, there’s no risk of rust.

-Cleaning and maintenance can damage the inner lining if proper care isn’t taken and this can cut short the lifespan of the water tank.
+Cleaning and maintenance can damage the inner lining if proper care isn’t taken and this can cut short the lifespan of the water storage tanks.
 Careless installation or transport can also damage the interior so it should be carefully inspected.

 If you want an underground tank, Aquaplate probably isn’t your best option because of its light weight.
 Ground water and flooding can cause tanks to rise up and float, especially when they’re empty unless they are solid enough to remain in place.